 Where to Find Cheap Accommodation

 The cheaper option is a Hong Kong guesthouse.
-Here dorm rooms start at closer to $20, although you should be under no illusion as to what you’re signing yourself up for – often cell like rooms with no air con and in some cases no window.
+Here dorm rooms start at closer to $20, although you should be under no illusion as to what you’re signing yourself up for: often cell-like rooms with no air conditioning and in some cases no window.
 Tales of having to unpack from outside because there isn’t enough room inside are not always exaggerations.

 Where to Find Cheap Food

-Like many Asian cities Hong Kong is best experienced rather than seen.
-There are museums and art galleries, but Hong Kong’s star attractions are its bustling streets, frentic markets and bright temples.
-Of course there is also the spectacular skyline.
+Like many Asian cities, Hong Kong is best experienced rather than seen.
+There are museums and art galleries, but Hong Kong’s star attractions are its bustling streets, frenetic markets, and bright temples.
+Of course, there is also the spectacular skyline.
 All of this can be experienced free.

-There are also some fantastic cultural experiences that can be done on the cheap, like a junk ride for just $5.
-Find out more in our guide to cheap Hong Kong sightseeing.
+There are also some fantastic cultural experiences that can be done on the cheap, like a junk ride.